The biological experience of art and music

 A harmonic heart function is only achieved when there is a balance between these two systems.
 If the heart sends incoherent and chaotic signals to the brain, some brain centers will have trouble functioning properly.
 But if we transform these signals into stable and orderly signals, the brain will better perceive what the senses give in information and it will be able to function more effectively, while the rest of the body reaches a biological efficacy, achieving harmony in the interrelationships of the circulatory, respiratory, digestive, hormonal and neurological systems.
 Neurobiologists continue to study the extent to which we can act on the connection between brain intelligence and heart intelligence.

-Howard Martin, who is founder of the Heartmath Institute, has provided important information to the area of neurocardiology, verifying that the experimentation of positive emotions such as gratitude, affection, compassion and their connection with the thoughts linked to them , reduce stress and allow a state of greater coherence, between brain and heart, promoting better health and personal balance, being more effective and more decisive in our interpersonal relationships.
+Howard Martin, who is founder of the Heartmath Institute, has provided important information to the area of neurocardiology, verifying that the experimentation of positive emotions such as gratitude, affection, compassion and their connection with the thoughts linked to them, reduces stress.
+Allowing a state of greater coherence, between brain and heart, promoting better health and personal balance, being more effective and more decisive in our interpersonal relationships.